-In the Andes, traditional Quechua weaving uses the backstrap loom, the oldest form of loom in the world.
-An entirely non-mechanized instrument, it is constructed with wood, bone and strings, and is easily portable from home to field, wrapped inside the traditional lliqlla or manta (carrying shawls) that every woman wears.
+In the Andes, traditional Quechua backstrap weaving uses the backstrap loom, the oldest form of loom in the world.
+An entirely non-mechanized instrument, it is constructed with wood, bone, and strings, and is easily portable from home to field, wrapped inside the traditional lliqlla or manta (carrying shawl) that every woman wears.

-...it is the warp that determines the visible colour structure and artistic character of the piece.
+...it is the warp that determines the visible color, structure, and artistic character of the piece.

 When the weaver lifts up on the heddle stick, the bottom yarns are pulled up above the top yarns, creating a shed.
 With the appropriate set of warp yarns raised, the weaver then, deftly and with incredible speed, picks up certain warp yarns and lets others drop, using either her fingers or a thin wooden tool.
 This selection of warp yarns creates one row of the woven pattern in the textile.

-The warp beams are secured to the posts across the short ends of the rectangle using woven straps.
-The warp is thus suspended in tension, parallel to the earth and the weaver sits at one end on the ground and works from there.
-The four post loom can be modified into a six post arrangement, which allows the weaver to set up two interlocking warps, each with a separate colour design.
-Known as discontinuous warp weaving, this is an extremely difficult weaving and little-practised weaving technique.
-A combination of the four-post and the backstrap uses two posts to secure one end of the warp while a back strap secures the other around the weaver who sits on the ground and applies tension from there.
+The warp beams are secured to the posts across the short ends of the rectangle, using woven straps.
+The warp is thus suspended with tension, parallel to the earth, and the weaver sits at one end on the ground and works from there.
+The four post loom can be modified into a six post arrangement, which allows the weaver to set up two interlocking warps, each with a separate color design.
+Known as discontinuous warp weaving, this is an extremely difficult and little-practiced weaving technique.
+A combination of the four-post and backstrap techniques uses two posts to secure one end of the warp, while a back strap secures the other around the weaver, who sits on the ground and applies tension from there.

 The Warping Process

 Complementary warp technique creates a pattern which appears as a positive on one side, and a negative on the other.
-For example, a black river on a white background on one side shows as a white river on a black background on the other side (see below).
+For example, a black river on a white background on one side shows as a white river on a black background on the other side.
 This is the most common weaving technique in the high Andes.

-Supplementary warp technique involves creating a pattern which sits on a background colour and appears on only one side of the fabric.
+Supplementary warp technique involves creating a pattern that sits on a background color and appears on only one side of the fabric.
 This technique involves the introduction of an additional set of warp yarns which are used to create the pattern but are not integral to the structure of the weaving itself.
-It is more difficult and much less common.
+It is a more difficult and much less common technique.

-Discontinuous warp technique allows a weaver to create patterns within the warp which change along the length of the fabric.
+Discontinuous warp technique allows a weaver to create patterns within the warp that change along the length of the fabric.
 One way to create such a warp is with a six-post horizontal loom (described above, under Looms).
 This allows the weaver to interlock two separate warps, each sharing the middle warp bar.
 Weavings produced with this technique are incredibly complex and beautiful.
-Currently, this technique is disappearing and only commonly practised in one region.
+Currently, this technique is disappearing and is only commonly practiced in one region.

-Weft-faced techniques are also employed in the creation of golón, the highly colourful trim seen adorning many of the women’s traditional skirts or polleras.
-This technique is very complex and time-consuming, and requires many small shuttles, each carrying different colour yarns.
+Weft-faced techniques are also employed in the creation of golón, the highly colorful trim seen adorning many of the women’s traditional skirts or polleras.
+This technique is very complex and time-consuming, and requires many small shuttles, each carrying different color yarns.

 The way a weaving is finished can play an enormous role in the overall quality of the completed work.
-Finishing provides that final touch which communicates a sense of care and attention to detail.
-There are many finishing techniques for all the different types of objects, but below we present just a few:
+Finishing provides the final touches that communicate a sense of care and attention to detail.
+There are many finishing techniques for the different types of products: below we present just a few: